Ernest Hemingway has always been and will be one of my favorite writers. We were approached by Paris where he lived for several years.

 Like Les Deux Magots, La Closerie became a watering hole for artistic and literary minds in Paris, and Hemingway went there often to write—he wrote most of The Sun Also Rises there.
 La Closerie des Lilas was also the first place where Hemingway read F. Scott Fitzgerald’s manuscript of The Great Gatsby.

-There Hemingway would explore to experience nature in the city.
-When his family was wanting for the money, he would sometimes hunt pigeons in the Jardin du Luxembourg, snapping their necks and hiding their bodies in his son’s pram.
-You don’t have to stalk pigeons to experience the Jardin du Luxembourg, however.
-Stroll around the grounds (it’s the second largest public park in Paris) and admire the shaded alleys and fountains, or visit the Luxembourg Palace which is today houses the French Senate.
+According to one rumor when family was wanting for the money, writer would sometimes hunt pigeons in the Luxembourg Gardens, snapping their necks and hiding their bodies in his son’s pram.
+You don’t have to stalk pigeons to experience the Luxembourg Gardens, however.
+But stroll around the grounds (it’s the second largest public park in Paris) and admire the shaded alleys and fountains, or visit the Luxembourg Palace which is today houses the French Senate.

 Shakespeare and Company

-Anyone fascinated with Hemingway—or any other early modernist English author—should came here : a historic bookstore near the Seine on Paris’ Left Bank.
+Anyone fascinated with Hemingway—or any other early modernist English author—should came to this historic bookstore near the Seine on Paris’ Left Bank.